ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Other components, as well as whole tensor data, can be queried accordingly.
 For more details, see :ref:`ref_api_result_data`.

-.. autoclass:: ansys.dpf.post.stress.Stress
-    :inherited-members:

 Strain (elastic, plastic)
 -------------------------
-The elastic and plastic strain ``Result`` objects can be obtained as follows:
+The :class:`ElasticStrain <ansys.dpf.post.strain.ElasticStrain>` and
+:class:`PlasticStrain <ansys.dpf.post.strain.PlasticStrain>` result objects can
+be obtained with the following:

 .. code:: python